splicemachine/splice-machine-spark-connector/README.md

 	at org.apache.zookeeper.ClientCnxn$SendThread.run(ClientCnxn.java:1081)
 ```

-You could also insert new records to the `t1` table, and `t1.show` should include them in the output next time you execute it.
+You could also insert new records to the `t1` table using `sqlshell.sh`, and `t1.show` should include them in the output next time you execute it.

+Execute the following `INSERT` in `sqlshell.sh`:

 ```
 splice> insert into t1 values (2, 'Insert from sqlshell');
 1 row inserted/updated/deleted
 ```

+Execute the following `show` in `spark-shell`:

 ```
 scala> t1.show(truncate = false)